CVE-2016-7201 is a vulnerability in Microsoft Edge Browser

 Vulnerability Analysis

 CVE-2016-7201 can be exploited with network access, requires user interaction.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 2.8 out of four.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to be very high.

 What is an Object Type Confusion Vulnerability?